 Windows and doors play a key part in achieving this.
 In most houses 20-25% of heat is lost though windows and doors.

 Thermally efficient windows and doors therefore have these benefits:

 However this still means that 75% or more of your heat is lost through walls, floors and the roof.
 Making these areas more efficient though better insulation and draught proofing is obviously essential to creating a low energy home and capitalising on the benefits of using high performance triple glazed windows.
 Norrsken recommends a holistic approach to the thermal envelope of your building as part of specifying your windows and doors.

 With U-values in the region of 0.8 or better, triple glazed windows and doors from Norrsken will lose less than half of the heat of typical double glazed products.
 Triple glazed windows will therefore provide significantly better thermal performance than double glazed ones.

-As outlined above this benefit will only be fully realised when they are included as part of a thermally efficient whole building envelope.
+As outlined above, this benefit is only fully realised when they are included as part of a thermally efficient whole building envelope.
 In other words, installing them in an unimproved, draughty and poorly insulated home will likely not be worthwhile.

 "...many of our triple glazed windows have a U-value of less than 0.8 W/(m²K) – 50% better than the best double glazed windows."

 Elements of a high performance Norrsken triple glazed window.